 With no plug in the tubing, the injected kill fluid does not need to enter the annulus through tubing perforation holes before re-entering the tubing by overcoming the pressure of the gas flowing from the SSV slots into the annulus.
 Instead, the kill fluid can flow down directly to the well below the packer through the tubing, although a fraction may be carried away by the leaking gas through the SSV slots.
-All other parameters are L. Pan et al.
+All other parameters are the same as those of the 1100 bbl kill attempt described in Section 4.2.